 git grep

-This is a short note to self about how to use git grep instead of grep to find all occurrences of a certain text in all files within a root folder.
+This is a short note to my future self on how to use git grep instead of grep to find all occurrences of a certain text in all files within a git repository folder.

 git grep 'the string to search for'